primait/telepoison/README.md

 * `:ot_span_name` - sets the span name.
 * `:ot_attributes` - a list of `{name, value}` `tuple` attributes that will be added to the span.
 * `:ot_resource_route` - sets the `http.route` attribute, depending on the value provided.
+* `:ot_span_decorator` - a function with arity 1 that will be called with the `HTTPoison.Response` and can be used to add attributes to the span.

 If the value is a string or an function with an arity of 1 (the `t:HTTPoison.Request/0` `request`) that is used to set the attribute